its-saeed/zilliqa-rs-demo/README.md

 cargo new zilliqa-rs-demo
 ```

-# Add zilliqa-rs and tokio to dependencies
+then we need to add zilliqa-rs and tokio to dependencies:

 ```bash
 cargo add zilliqa-rs tokio
 ```

 # Call a simple JSON-RPC API
 ## Run the isolated-server using docker
+Here we run an isolated server using docker to use as the target network, but you can use any zilliqa network you want.
 ```bash
 docker run -d -p 5555:5555 --name iso-server zilliqa-isolated-server:latest
 ```